abernal30/mypweb/book/06-Credit-analysis.md

 #> 804 807 810 811 812 814 819 825 829 835 836 843 844 851 854
 #>   0   0   0  NA   0   0   0   0   0   0   0   0   0   1   0
 ```

-The prediction:
-predict(model,newdata = test,type = "response")

-the type = "response" argument is for get the transformation of the logit model into probability.
-Also we need  to transform the probability into c(0,1).